Mohamed5550/Designing-Data-Intensive-Applications-Notes/Notes/Chapter 11.md

   - Searching for an event with a complex query
   - Like informing a client when there is a property matching its criteria
   - procolator feature of `Elasticsearch` does this
+  - This may be slow if the number of queries gets large
+  - You can index the queries as well and narrow down the set of queries that may match

 - Message passing and RPC

 ### Reasoning About Time

 - We need to know when the even happened not when it is processed
+  - ordering of events may result in bad data
+  - Like a request per minute measure, if there is a restart, many events will be delayed leading to less accurate results

+- Knowing when you are ready
+  - If you specify a time windows, you will need to know when to end the window
+  - If there are soem events that struggle in their way you can set timeout then after it you may end the window, there are two options
+    - You can ignor the missing events as they are usually small percent, and track if there is a significant data loss
+    - You can publish a `correction` with the new data to old windows

+- Whose clock you are using, anyway?
+  - Suppose you send events from your mobile phone while it is offline, which clock will you use?
+  - Times that user control cannot be trusted
+  - One approach is to log three timestamps
+    - Time event happened in device clock
+    - Time event sent in device clock
+    - Time event recieved in server clock
+  - This issue is not unique to stream processing, batch processing has the same problem too, but they are noticable on stream processing because we are more aware of time passage

+- Types of windows
+  - Hubling window: this window has a fixed length,like events from `10:03:00` to `10:03:59`, and the next windows is from `10:04:00` to `10:04:59`
+  - Hopping window: it has a fixed length too, but there are some overlapping to make it more smooth, for example a hopping window of length 5 minutes with a hop of 1 minute can be from `10:03:00` to `10:07:59`, but the next one will be from `10:04:00` to `10:08:00`
+  - Sliding window: this contains all the events that occur in a specified length, ignoring the strict start and end time, for example it can contain events `10:03:22` and event `10:07:44` because the difference between them is less than 5 minues
+  - Session window: this doesn't have limits, but it stores all the events for some user until it become inactive for some time (e.g 30 minutes)

+### Stream Joins

+- Stream-stream join
+  - Suppose you have a search enging and want to calculate the click per appear for each result
+  - So when the use searched, you send an event containing the returned results
+  - And when the user clicks on one of them, you send an event containing the clicked result
+  - Note that there may be lags or one event arriving without the other
+  - You can store the seach events in an appropriate index and set a window of (for example 1 hour), then when the user clicks on a link, you check if the clicked event in the index, if the events expired without receving the click events, you can mark them as not clicked

+- Steam-table join
+  - Take the example of the actions and profiles fto map-reduce chapter
+  - If you want to return profile data with the event, you may send a request over the network to get the real data
+  - Another bad approach is to save the profile data with each even, this may overload the database
+  - Another approach is to keep a local copy of the database to request it instead of sending the request over the network, but in batch processing this was a snapshot, but here the data changes
+  - We can use event logs to update the local database when any profile changes

+- Table-table join
+  - You remember the twitter timeline example?
+  - If you want to make this in a stream process you will have to adjust these events
+    - When user `u` follows user `v`, take the recent tweets from `v` and add them to the timeline of user `u`
+    - And the reverse when the user unfollow other user
+    - When a new tweet is added, add it to all users that following the adder
+    - And the reverse when the tweet is removed

+- The dependence of joins

+### Fault Tolerance

+- We saw that in batch processing, fault tolerance is quite easy, when a job fail, we restart it and make the data available when all jobs succeed

+- Handling this issues is not easy in stream processing

+- Microbatching and checkpoints

+- Atomic commit revisted

+- Idempotence
+  -